 Instead of just going through the positives and negatives of an opportunity in your head, many people find that it helps to write them all out in a list.

-Writing a list of strengths Versus weaknesses, will help you to plan for all eventualities and reduce the chance of future regret.
-It also helps you to focus on facts and not emotions and to ensure that nothing important is missed.
+Writing a list of Strengths Versus Weaknesses, will help you to plan for all eventualities.
+It also reduces the chance of future regret.
+Similarly, it helps you to focus on facts and not emotions and to ensure that nothing important is missed.

 5. Keep Things in Perspective